RijelEk/About/README.md

 I am

 - Programming with React/Remix/Next, Node, Javascript/TypeScript, GraphQL and other fancy tech in fashion
-- Learning Rust, Swift
+- Occasionally enjoying Rust
+- Configuring and reconfiguring whatever you can configure (webpack, github actions, circle, razzle, give me more)
-- Exploring possibilities of WebGL with Three.js, Rapier and GLSL
+- Exploring WebGL with Three.js, Rapier, GLSL and hope one day to build something meaningful with it
-- Never finishing games on Unity
+- Never finishing games on Unity, your wallet is safe

 ## Personal projects and experiments

-- [R3F + Rapier + Node] - Multiplayer game mechanics with server side physics [Repo](https://github.com/oslavdev/multiplayer-game-ball) (...in progress)
+- [R3F + Rapier + Node] - Multiplayer game mechanics with server side physics [Repo](https://github.com/oslavdev/multiplayer-game-ball) (...in progress, long forgotten)

 - [THREE.JS + Cannon] A helicopter controller with physics [Repo](https://github.com/oslavdev/helicopter-with-physics) | [Live Demo](https://helicopter-with-physics.vercel.app/)